ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 ### Run a single Python script in the container

 Sometimes, it is convenient to pass a single Python script to the container.
-Write an example python script to be passed into the container.
+Write an example Python script to be passed into the container.

 :::::::::::::::: solution